 Earnings Multiple Valuation

 Variations: Price to Earnings, Enterprise Value to EBITDA/EBIT/Free Cash Flow, Price to Sales

 Types: All Types

 A versatile method, simple yet reliable tool for valuation.
 This method allows investors to assess a business in a similar perspective of a private owner.
 Assume a business valued at EV to Free Cash flow of 5, if cash flows remain consistent over the past 5 years and conditions to remain stable going forward this suggests that an owner will receive 20% return annually.
 Earnings multiples can also be compared to similar stocks within an industry, this can help you find undervalued gems in sectors.
-However, these metrics should not be used as a stand alone.
+However, these metrics should not be used as a stand-alone.
 Investors must consider the nature of a business and consistency of its cash flows.

-Valuation is an important part of an investment process, however it is not the only part of the process.
+Valuation is an important part of an investment process, however, it is not the only part of the process.
 Valuation is an art, there’s no such thing as a one size fits all valuation tool.
 Customizing valuation methods for different businesses takes experience and qualitative ideas.
-It is just silly to value a stock blindly while ignoring business climate, quality of business and financial health of business.
+It is just silly to value a stock blindly while ignoring business climate, quality of business and financial health of a business.

 Share your thoughts on this post and leave a comment below.
 Spread the knowledge with everyone by liking and sharing this post!

 For more updates, like my Facebook page here !